 The National Pawnbrokers Association Answers Frequently Asked Questions about Pawn Stores

-Since the recent economic downturn, families and business owners are looking to pawn stores for the first time to secure safety net loans that cover unexpected financial needs.
-Everyday, thousands of Americans are in need of short-term, small-dollar loans that aren’t available from banks or traditional lenders.
-With the success of Pawn Stars on the History Channel, many Americans are discovering that modern day pawn stores are clean, well-lit businesses that serve consumers from all walks of life.
-Yet, many are still unclear on what pawn stores do and how pawn loans actually work.
+Everyday, thousands of Americans are in need of short-term, small-dollar loans that aren’t available from banks, credit cards, or traditional lenders.
+These people are from all walks of life and may look to a pawn store for the first time to secure a “safety net” pawn loan.
+Modern day pawn stores are clean, well-lit businesses that serve consumers across the U.S., yet, many are still unclear on what pawn stores do and how pawn loans work.

-“With the economy still lagging, consumers are looking to pawn stores to borrow only what they need,” explains Kevin Prochaska, president of the National Pawnbrokers Association.
+“With the economy in flux, consumers are looking to pawn stores to borrow only what they need,” explains pawnbroker Kevin Prochaska, past president of the National Pawnbrokers Association.
 “Yet there are some key things to keep in mind when taking out a pawn loan.”

 For consumers seeking safety net loans from a trusted, licensed pawnbroker, NPA answers the following questions about pawn stores: